SSYT01/Stock-Analysis/README.md

 The forth project is about using the Discounted Cash Flow model to value the stock.
-To review its' intrinsic value, current price and margin of safety with python automatically.
+Therefore we can review its' intrinsic value, current price and margin of safety with python automatically.

+The fifth project is about trading strategy.
+I am using SMA and RSI trading strategy with backtesting to analyse the stock 'AAPL'